Job Interviews

 Interview Tips

-• Communicate that you want this job.
+- Communicate that you want this job.
 This job is not among many you are considering.
-This is the job you want.
+This job is your top choice.

 Guaranteed Questions